-- B.39 Treasury bills are used for both debt and cash management purposes.
-With regard to the former, changes to the Treasury bill stock have historically offered an efficient way to accommodate in-year changes to the financing requirement. - B.40 The government does not target a planned end-year Treasury bill stock.
-Information on the outstanding stock of Treasury bills will continue to be published monthly in arrears on the DMO's website.4 - B.41 It is expected that net issuance of Treasury bills will make no contribution to debt financing in 2020-21.
+- B.32 Treasury bills are used for both debt and cash management purposes.
+With regard to the former, changes to the Treasury bill stock have historically offered an efficient way to accommodate in-year changes to the financing requirement. - B.33 The government does not target a planned end-year Treasury bill stock.
+Information on the outstanding stock of Treasury bills will continue to be published monthly in arrears on the DMO's website.

-4 www.dmo.gov.uk/data/treasury-bills
+www.dmo.gov.uk/data/treasury-bills